Independent living and housing

 Entry 1 10

-The learner will be able to answer a ringing telephone and record a message.
+The learner will be able to plant, grow and cultivate a range of edible fruit and vegetables.

 WTE1 10